 Downloading files from SharePoint is a common use case, when we are integrating 3rd party systems with SharePoint.
 In my previous articles, I have been explaining how you can upload files to SharePoint using PNP module.
 In this article, I want to show you how you can achieve download files from SharePoint using Graph API.

-In the beginning, we will create an Azure Enterprise Application in Azure Active Directory.
-Then we will grant the created Enterprise Application the permission to interact with selected sites.
+In the beginning, we will create an Entra ID Enterprise Application in Entra ID, grant the created Enterprise Application the permission to interact with selected sites.
 At the end, I will share a PowerShell script to download files from the SharePoint using Graph API.

 What do I need to download files to SharePoint using Graph API?